Northwestern Emeriti Organization

 As specified in its Charter, NEO's administrative functions are discharged by an elected President, a Vice-President, and a Secretary-Treasurer.
 NEO is governed by an Executive Council consisting of the three administrative officers, the immediate past President, and six other council members elected to staggered two-year terms.
 (See the current and past NEO officers.)

-For 2013-14, NEO's President is Jock McLane; Vice-President is Fred Hemke; and Secretary-Treasurer is Rebecca Dixon.
-The Executive Council consists of Allan Drebin, Fran Paden, and David Zarefsky (serving terms for 2012-14), and Sharon Dooley, Kathy Rundell, and John Wright (serving terms for 2013-15).
-Gerry Baumann serves on the Executive Council as immediate Past President.
-The Provost is a member ex-officio.
+The NEO president for 2014-15 is Fred Hemke, Vice-President is Allan Drebin, Secretary-Treasurer is Daniel Garrison.
+The Executive Council consists of Adele Combs, Sharon Dooley, Melvin Gerbie, Kathy Rundell, and John Wright.
+Jock McLane serves on the Executive Council as immediate Past President.
+The Provost, Daniel Linzer, is a member ex-officio.

 Benefits and Practical Information for Emeritus Faculty